in

 Main section of the Louvre under the Pyramid

-In the museum there are many spaces you can visit, so there are as many entry as there are sections, four if I recall correctly.
-They say you can go out 2 or 3 times to get some food and change section.
-Being inside the Louvre can feel like being in a Maze.
-Sometimes the best way to get somewhere is to use an exit, so be careful about how many time you go back to the main area.
+In the museum there are many spaces you can visit, so there are as many entrances as there are sections—four, if I recall correctly.
+They say you can go out two or three times to get some food and change.
+Being inside the Louvre can feel like being in a maze.
+Sometimes the best way to get somewhere is to use an exit, so be careful about how many times you go back to the main area.

 Egyptian art or Sully section